Catastrophic overfitting can be induced with discriminative non-robust features: Geometry of CO

-\textbf{Curvature increase}~Interestingly, we observe that even before the onset of CO, both FGSM-AT and PGD-AT show a steep increase in curvature (the $y$-axis is in logarithmic scale).
-While right before the \(10^{\it th}\) epoch, there is a large increase in the curvature for PGD-AT, it stabilizes soon after and for the rest of training.
-Prior work has observed that PGD-AT acts as a regularizer on the curvature~\citep{moosavi-dezfooliRobustnessCurvatureRegularization2019a, local_linear} which explains why we observe that this curvature increase is eventually dampened in the PGD-AT run.
-Unlike PGD-AT, FGSM-AT is based on a linear~(first order) approximation of the loss, which means that it is not effective at regularising the curvature, which is a second-order property of the loss surface.
-Indeed, we see that FGSM-AT cannot contain the curvature increase, which eventually explodes around the \(10^{\it th}\) epoch and saturates at the moment that the training attack accuracy reaches its maximum.
-Quite remarkably, the final curvature of the FGSM-AT model is 100 times that of the PGD-AT model.\looseness=-1
+\paragraph{Two-phase curvature increase}~Interestingly, we observe a steep increase in curvature for \emph{both} FGSM-AT and PGD-AT (the $y$-axis is in logarithmic scale) before CO.
+However, while there is a large increase in curvature for PGD-AT right before the \(8^{\it th}\) epoch, it stabilizes soon after -- PGD-AT acts as a regularizer on the curvature~\citep{moosavi-dezfooliRobustnessCurvatureRegularization2019a,local_linear} which explains how it controls the curvature explosion.
+However, curvature is a second-order property of the loss and unlike PGD, FGSM is based on a coarse linear~(first order) approximation of the loss.
+In this regard, we see that FGSM-AT cannot contain the curvature increase, which eventually explodes around the \(8^{\it th}\) epoch and saturates at a very large value.
+The final curvature of the FGSM-AT model is 100 times that of the PGD-AT model.\looseness=-1